smwong4/neuronestdrafts/matlab_intro_md_file.md

 | `A(:,2);`           | Accesses all elements in the second column of `A`.    |
 | `A(1,:);`           | Accesses all elements in the first row of `A`.        |

+Cell
+A cell array is a data type in MATLAB that can hold different types of data in an array format.
+Each element of a cell array is called a cell, and can contain different types or sizes of data.
+Cell arrays are created using curly braces, e.g., C = {1, 'text', [1, 2, 3]}.

 #### Manipulating Variables

 Once variables are created, they can be manipulated using MATLAB's built-in functions and operators.